ParmeetChanne/Analysing-Economic-Factors-Python/README.md

-- Include overview and all the steps, and then include photographs of the plots of each of the steps.
+- Include photographs of the plots of each of the steps.

 # Analysis of Economic Data using FRED API and Python